GeorgeBelanger/dev_log_2019/README.md

     - I am applying to places on my own now.
 Boston seems to have more positions open than in Austin and it's closer, thus I have a greater chance of hire.
       - Applied to cyber coders Newington NH Jr. Full Stack role
       - Applied to sas SQL programmer boston imetris

+## 1/28/19 Monday 4:15 Quill
+  - Applying to jobs today, working on the new portfolio site tomorrow.
+I think I am going to leave pairbnb the way it is.
+    - Applied to SQL Programmer II at Southworth International Group on indeed
+      - Sent an email to bmcnamara@southworthproducts.com
+    - Applied to web developer position at redfin soultions through indeed
+      - Sent a badass email to jobs@redfinsolutions.com